 This fascinating museum is Britain’s only museum of curiosities.
 It’s not easy to describe what this museum is actually about, but you can be sure that it displays some very strange items.
 You will find things like art from Guinea, trophy skulls, two-headed kitten, and occult art.
 It’s a brilliant attraction for those interested in London squares inside.
 The museum is open only from Wednesday to Sunday, from 12 PM until 10:30 PM.
 The ticket costs £5 pounds, including a guidebook and a cup of tea at the local cafe.

 London is full of attractions that cater to all tastes and preferences.
 This list by no means exhausts everything that London has to offer this year.
 But these attractions are simply must-sees in London for 2019.
-So if you’re visiting the city this year, don’t miss out on them – and make sure to send everyone postcards that showcase your experience in this amazing city.
+So if you’re visiting the city this year, don’t miss out on them – and make sure to send everyone to send everyone greetings per post that showcase your experience in this amazing city.